Skip to main content

 Technical fault.
 Fault with the steam generator.

 F92 Carry out a programme with a temperature of at least 60 °C. If the fault persists, please contact us or book a repair appointment.
-Contact us for our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 If nothing but low-temperature programmes are operated over a long period, bacterial colonies in the form of mould can develop in the washing machine.